jburguete/swat/README.md

 This is a list of possible issues detected in the original source code.
-These issues have been mostly detected by the [GFortran](https://gcc.gnu.org/fortran) (to compile the source code) compiler warnings.
+These issues have been mostly detected by the [GFortran](https://gcc.gnu.org/fortran) compiler warnings.
 Some of them could not arise because the logic of the variables is not possible.

 * In biofilm.f:
-  - "dcoef" is not defined.
+  - "dcoef" is used but not initialized.
     `dcoef=3` as in watqual.f?
     Then, I propose at beginning:
     `real*8, parameter :: dcoef = 3.`